jekyll/jekyll/docs/_docs/pages.md

 The simplest way of adding a page is to add an HTML file in the root directory with a suitable filename.
-You can also write a page in Markdown using a `.md` extension which converts to HTML on build.
+You can also write a page in Markdown using a `.md` extension and front matter which converts to HTML on build.
 For a site with a homepage, an about page, and a contact page, here’s what the root directory and associated URLs might look like: